Aleksej Pokuševski: Charlotte Hornets (2024)

-Partizan (2024–present)
+Partizan (2024–2026)

 On 20 August 2024, Pokuševski signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
 In his debut season with Partizan, Pokuševski averaged 3.9 points and 2.2 rebounds over 27 EuroLeague games.
 During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.
+On 21 July 2026, the team did not activate the additional year included in his contract.

+Lokomotiv Kuban (2026–present)

+On 6 August 2026, Pokuševski signed with Lokomotiv Kuban of the VTB United League.

 National team career

 Pokuševski was a member of the Serbian national under-17 team that competed at the 2018 FIBA Under-17 World Cup, in Argentina.
 Over seven tournament games, he averaged 7.7 points, 8.3 rebounds, 1.6 assists and 3.0 blocks per game.

 Pokuševski was a member of the Serbian national under-18 team that competed at the 2019 FIBA Under-18 European Championship, in Volos, Greece.
 Over seven tournament games, he averaged 10.0 points, 7.2 rebounds, 3.7 assists, 2.7 steals and 4.0 blocks per game.

 Initially at the preliminary Serbia roster for EuroBasket 2022, Pokuševski was cut from the squad due to disapproval of the Thunder.